to My Site

 My lifelong interest in archaeology and all things medieval led me to a mid-life career change.
 I earned a second degree in anthropology at Western Carolina University followed by a Master’s Degree in Medieval Archaeology from the University of York in the UK.
 I was 50 years old when I graduated.
 I know!
 I know!
 It sounds crazy, but it was one of those things I just had to do.
 I try to go back to the UK to participate in excavations as often as I can.
 I love to stay in York, my favorite city, and volunteer with the York Archaeological Trust.
 You can find them here: https://www.yorkarchaeology.co.uk/

 Two of my favorite places to stay in York are the Adams House:

 CITY OF YORK, UK.
 YORK MINSTER IN THE BACKGROUND.

 My novels are set in 14th century England, France, and Germany.
 It's fascinating, it's hard, and it's fun.

 I love getting stuck down rabbit holes finding facts that will add to my story and authenticate my characters and location.

 When I'm writing, I'm usually accompanied by my yellow Lab Sally.
 Sally is like a toddler -- she follows me wherever I go.
 Most of the time she's looking for a handout.

-Lorraine is at her happiest when she's writing and the magic moment occurs -- the words sing and the hairs go up on the back of my neck.
-It's been a long road, but I'm pleased that at long last, after two marriages, two children, nineteen jobs, three college degrees, and twenty-five moves (one of which was abroad), she has a room of her own in which to write.
+I'm happiest when I'm writing and the magic moment occurs -- the words sing and the hairs go up on the back of my neck.
+It's been a long road, but I'm pleased that at long last after two marriages, two children, nineteen jobs, three college degrees, and twenty-seven moves (one of which was abroad), I have a room of my own in which to write.
 Virginia Woolf would be proud.